 “What do I care about a puddle in the rainforest?”

-Around 7 kilowatt hours of energy are required to extract just 1 pound of aluminum.
+Around 7 kilowatt hours of energy are required to extract just 1 pound (454 grams) of aluminum.
 The average German household consumes around 10 kilowatt hours per day – and that’s including absolutely everything.

 “So what?!”

-Each coffee capsule is comprised of around 0.035 ounces of aluminum.
+Each coffee capsule is composed of around 0.04 ounces (1.1 grams) of aluminum.

 “That’s basically nothing!”

 Let’s assume you drink two single servings of capsule coffee a day, seven days a week.
-That generates 0.5 ounces of waste per week and 25.6 ounces a year.
+That generates 0.5 ounces (14.2 grams) of waste per week and 25.6 ounces (726 grams) a year.

 “That’s not that much!”